Understanding Common Bidet Seat Terms

 Warm Air Dryer – see “Air Dryer”

-Wash Modes: Wide – Wide washing is a special setting found on select bidet seats that broadens the size of the spray for greater side-to-side cleansing coverage.
+Wash Modes: Wide – Wide washing is a special setting found on select bidets that broadens the size of the spray for greater side-to-side cleansing coverage.
 It’s worth noting that widening the wash stream can decrease the wash stream’s pressure, reducing the wash’s effectiveness or requiring you to run an additional wash cycle to get fully clean.

 Wide Spray – See “Wash Modes: Wide”